 - More effective omni-channel marketing by understanding how users convert across multiple devices.

 - For example, when a user starts their journey on one device and completes the conversion on another, it may not be possible to attribute the conversion.
 Google observes data from the large number of signed-in users on Google properties to extrapolate similar behavior from signed-out users.

-- Accurate conversion measurement while only reporting on aggregated and anonymized data.
+- Accurate conversion measurement while only reporting on data that does not identify individual users.
 This privacy-centric approach provides you with a holistic view of your users' conversions, ensuring that your measurement isn’t impacted when conversions are not directly observable.